 In the end, of course, we arrived at the AMC Mountain Centre where our pre-booked ‘trail angel’ met us and drove us back to where we had left our car at the start.

-I’ll talk in Thursday’s post more about the kit I took, and some recommendations, but in the meantime here are two key safety tips.
+I’ll talk in Thursday’s post more about the kit I took for the Presidential Traverse, and some recommendations, but in the meantime here are two key safety tips for hiking Mt Washington or any of the Presidential Range.
 The White Mountains are beautiful and exciting but also isolated and, famously, the location of the worst weather in America so should not be underestimated.

 - Obsess about the weather.
 The main reason the White Mountains are so dangerous is because of how quickly the weather can change, and the fact that some people don’t fully appreciate just how much colder and windier it can be above the tree line.
 Even for a summer hike, check the long-range forecast when doing your planning, and then check it again the day before, on the day, and if possible during the hike.